-So, upon trading in our Landmark fifth wheel, Dan removed four of the six lithium batteries and brought them with us to install in our small motorhome.
-Sadly, we had to leave two of our lithium batteries with the fifth wheel to complete the trade in.
+So, upon trading in our Landmark fifth wheel, Dan removed four of the six Battle Born lithium batteries to install in our small Class C motorhome.

-Upon taking delivery of our Winnebago View motorhome, Dan immediately removed both of the 70+ pound (each) 12-volt lead-acid batteries from inside the step well.
+Upon taking delivery of our Winnebago View motorhome, Dan immediately removed both of the 70+ pound (each) 12-volt lead-acid batteries from our motorhome’s step well.

 Since there was nothing wrong with the 12-volt lead acid batteries, we sold them to Dan’s brother for super cheap.

-This transition came a bit easier this time around because Dan was quite in tune with our fifth wheel’s energy management system.
+This transition came a bit easier this time around because Dan was quite in tune with our fifth wheel energy management system.